kepra3/kepra3/README.md

 - 👋 Hi, I’m Kat Prata
 - 👀 I’m interested in population genomics and photogrammetry, "reefscape genomics"
 - 🌱 I’m currently learning dispersal estimates and kinship analyses
-- 💞️ I’m looking to collaborate on pop gen workflows, obtaining ecologically meaningful metrics from photogrammetry of coral reefs, or programming/bioinfomatics teaching.
+- 💞️ I’m looking to collaborate on pop gen studies, obtaining ecologically meaningful metrics from photogrammetry of coral reefs, or programming/bioinfomatics teaching.
-- 📫 How to reach me k.prata@uq.edu.au
+- 📫 How to reach me k.prata@aims.gov.au

 <!---
 kepra3/kepra3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.